fmnoise/anomalies-tools/README.md

 ;; => #:cognitect.anomalies{:category :cognitect.anomalies/fault}
 ```

 Sometimes we need to deal with Java exceptions.
-We can turn all caught exception into anomaly with `catch-all` macro:
+We can turn any caught exception into anomaly with `catch-all` macro:
 ```clojure
 (at/catch-all (/ 1 0))
 ;; => #:cognitect.anomalies{:category :cognitect.anomalies/fault, :message "Divide by zero", :data #error {...}